Chat with us, powered by LiveChat

 19 of the Best Waterfalls to Visit in Ireland

 The Emerald Isle is known for its glorious, green landscapes and lush, verdant scenery.
-Tucked amongst the mountains, forests and countryside is an array of spectacular waterfalls.
+But did you know that there is an array of spectacular waterfalls tucked away amongst the mountains, forests and countryside?

-Those lush, green landscapes are so verdant because Ireland is one of the wettest places in Europe.
-While the rainfall might be inconvenient for hikers, it’s what makes the island such a scenic place and, besides, all that water also makes for some impressive waterfalls.
+Those lush, green landscapes are so verdant because Ireland is one of the wettest places in Europe!
+While the rainfall might be inconvenient for hikers, it’s what makes our island such a scenic place and, besides, all that water also makes for some impressive falls.
 Combine that with the rocky, craggy, mountainous terrain, and you have the perfect ingredients for some excellent waterfall chasing.

 From dramatic and remote waterfalls in the Irish mountains to charmingly quaint waterfalls hidden away in the forests close to cities, here are 19 of the best waterfalls in Ireland.
 If anything we say inspires you to travel with Overland Ireland, consider our Small Group Tours of Ireland and our Self Drive Tours of Ireland.
 And if you have any questions, please just get in touch.